Skip to content

 • are any fields missing that block a reviewer from making a decision?

-• are any fields present just because the model invented them?
+• are any fields present just because the starter example invented them?

 By the end of this lesson, you should have: